-I was lucky enough to do my PhD in an extremely friendly and well-organised lab.
+I was lucky enough to do my PhD in an extremely friendly and well-organized lab.
 In my opinion, these two key traits are required for a successful research experience.

 This environment, while appearing effortless, was due in part to the hard work of the senior postdoc who kept the lab, and all of us, in order.

 One of the ways the postdoc kept the lab ticking over was by presenting each new starter with a guide to a happy Clarke lab: a list of basics to keep the lab running smoothly.

 This guide was full of very simple but effective tips that I want to share with you so you can have a pleasant lab experience.

 1. Order new reagents BEFORE the old ones are finished